yangus1265/assignment/README.md

                                   ./run.sh input.csv output.csv

-  input.csv is the input to the model.
+  input.csv is the path of the input to the model.
 The model was trained from the following inputs:

                                    |  Variables                |
                                    |---------------------------|